JonathanBrown003/Election_Analysis/README.md

 ## Project Overview

 ## Resources
- The original data source used for this analysis was election_results.csv found in the Resources Folder of this repository: [(https://github.com/JonathanBrown003/Election_Analysis/tree/main/Resources)]
+ The original data source used for this analysis was election_results.csv found in the Resources Folder of this repository: [Resources Folder](https://github.com/JonathanBrown003/Election_Analysis/tree/main/Resources)

 ## Summary